HannahKnights/Bookmark-Manager/README.md

 This application was modelled with Users, Favourites, Links and Tags classes, which was a good exercise in beginning to explore database associations.

+Heroku was used to deploy the application, you can view it online [here](http://afternoon-falls-1759.herokuapp.com).

 Created while studying at [Makers Academy](http://www.makersacademy.com)

 #### How to Use